Get the Obstacle Course out of Your Office! Part One

 OK, so you may think that the last one is a bit heavy-handed.
 But it is worth contemplating.
 Team players just make better employees.

-Remember, next time; we’ll discuss removing the obstacle course from your construction office within the conceptual realm.
+Next time, in part two, we’ll discuss removing the obstacle course from your construction office within the conceptual realm.